 A wonderful interview where Clare introduces Michael and we hear how when he was young he did not actually like books nor reading ... find out why.

 Clare Mulley, whose interview with Michael you have just listened to, is a biographer who has collaborated with Michael on various occasions.
-Her book The Spy Who Loved is about Christine Granville who saved Michael’s uncle’s life during World War II.
-The book led her to being decorated with Poland’s national honour, the Bene Merito.
+Her book The Spy Who Loved is about Christine Granville who saved Michael’s uncle’s life during World War 2.
+The book led to Clare being decorated with Poland’s national honour, the Bene Merito.
 Her first book The Woman Who Saved the Children about Eglantyne Jebb, the woman who founded the Save the Children Fund, won the Daily Mail Biographers’ prize.
 Her third book The Women Who flew for Hitler tells the extraordinary story of two women at the heart of Nazi Germany.
 Clare regularly broadcasts on radio and television.